andrewgazelka/zsync/README.md

 ## Status

-Production-ready for unidirectional sync.
-Bidirectional sync planned.
+Production-ready with bidirectional sync in watch mode.

 ---